hoprnet/ct-platform/README.md

+> [!WARNING]
+> day-1 setup has to be inspected to find out the reason why so many day-1 resources are about to be replaced!
+Do not run day-1 pipeline!

 # ct-platform

 This project aims to provide you with a fully-automated Kubernetes platform with focus on monitoring, security, accessability, and ease-of-use.